wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (2) It is a defence to a charge under subsection (1)(a) or (b) if the person charged proves that he or she was not, at the relevant time, required to hold a certificate, by virtue of [section 19(2)][24].

-    (3) A licence holder commits an offence, and is liable on summary conviction to a fine not exceeding $10,000, if, other than in the circumstances described in [section 19(2)][24],---
+    (3) A licence holder commits an offence, and is liable on conviction to a fine not exceeding $10,000, if, other than in the circumstances described in [section 19(2)][24],---

     *   (a) he or she authorises a person to engage in transactions or issue pledge tickets on his or her behalf; and